jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

 ### `togglefogofwar` | `tfow`

-    Toggle Fow of war
+Toggle Fow of war.
 This can enable or disable full map vision

     Parameters:
         none